valentinesalim/Meow-Christmas/README.md

 # Meow-Christmas
-This is a game project we submitted to CatHacks: Winter Edition
+This is a game project we submitted to CatHacks: Winter Edition.

 Link of submission: https://devpost.com/software/meow-fkysnt